NovaKe1n/shsm/README.md

-# shsm
+# Shell Script Manager
-Shell Script Manager
+### Linux

-TODO
+This is the Linux version of null.